Do you know someone who is suffering from domestic violence?

 In an emergency call 999.

-If you are worried about a situation but it is not an emergency there are many national and regional organisations that can help like The National Domestic Violence Helpline.
+If you are worried about a situation but it is not an emergency, there are many national and regional organisations that can help, such as The National Domestic Violence Helpline.

 The Police - the police can form a view on the allegations which you have made and take appropriate steps against any perpetrator.